L0615T1C5-216AC-9437/BannedMindustryImage/README.md

 ## Settings
 These are the raw setting names for the `bmiconfig`.
 * `ApiKey` (String): Api Key to access BMI API.
 To get an API key go to discord.gg/v7SyYd2D3y and use the bot slash command.
 * `NudityAction` (Int): 0 for Ban, 1 for Kick, 2 for Force Disconnect, 3 to Ignore.
 default: `1`
 * `BorderlineAction` (Int): 0 for Ban, 1 for Kick, 2 for Force Disconnect, 3 to Ignore.
 default: `1`
 * `FurryAction` (Int): 0 for Ban, 1 for Kick, 2 for Force Disconnect, 3 to Ignore.
 default: `3`
 * `ComplexSearch` (Boolean): If true, each drawflush will be checked individually.
 default: `false`
 * `DisconnectMessage` (String): What message to send when user is banned/kicked/disconnected.
 Identifier and BMI discord invite will still be sent.
 default: `[scarlet]Built banned logic image`
 * `ConnectionTimeout` (Int): How long, in millis, the server will wait for a http response before giving up.
 default: `1000`
 *Note: `c-n.ddns.net` does not respond to pings.*
 * `gib_KickDuration` (Int): How many minutes the player will kick be for.
 default: `180`
 * `HTTPThreadCount` (Int): Max # of threads to use for HTTP requests.
+default: `4`
+* `CacheTTL` (Int): How many minutes the cache will retain data for.
-default: 4
+default: `5`

 ## Commands
 `bmiconfig`: Same as `config` but for GIB settings.
 Set value to `default` for default value.